Table of Contents[Hide][Show]

 No pitting should be visible on the floor.

-Off colored PVC vacuum lines or stainless steel milk lines (with dust) is not a good sign of cleanliness and attention to detail.
+Off-colored PVC vacuum lines or stainless steel milk lines (with dust) are not a good sign of cleanliness and attention to detail.

 Ask what testing the farmer does on his milk.
-No farm is perfect, but the following tests done once per month are cheap and very telling.
-They are a very good tool for the farmer to judge the quality of his cows’ milk even though they are not required tests:
+No farm is perfect, but the following tests done once per month are inexpensive and very telling.
+While a very good tool for the farmer to judge the quality of his cows’ milk, note that they are not mandatory.

 - Bulk tank cultures – identifies mastitis in the herd and its prevalence